Updated with 2020 dates.

 Glenlaurel is another favorite getaway but may be better suited for another visit.
 Touted as indulgent, upscale and romantic, once you arrive at Glenlaurel, you may opt to stay onsite rather than venture out.
 That’s what my husband and I did anyway.

-Cedar Grove Lodging, part of Cedar Hill Retreat sleeps up to 26, with smaller cabins on the property for single-family units or couples.
+Cedar Grove Lodging, part of Cedar Hill Retreat sleeps up to 26, with smaller cabins on the property for couples or single-family units.
 The location, directly off State Route 664 is ideal and near both Old Man’s Cave and Rock House.

 The cabins at Hocking Hills State Park are also a comfortable and affordable option for families.

-If you’re looking for something really unique, Ravenwood Castle or the Hocking Hills Caboose may be what you’re seeking.
+If you’re looking for something really unique, Ravenwood Castle may be what you’re seeking.

 Other things to do in Hocking Hills in Winter

 - Check out the World’s only Pencil Sharpener Museum.